getaclue/getaclue.github.io/_posts/2018-03-24-improving-ios-performance-with-xcode-and-instruments-for-dummies.markdown

 ![Xcode Instruments](https://d.pr/i/c280xV+)

-You can open up Instruments like this:
+You can launch Instruments like this:

 ![Opening Xcode instruments open](https://d.pr/i/QiJqRR+)

 Or like this:

 ![Opening Xcode Instruments](https://d.pr/i/PtBZgx+)

-(I didn't want to leave you waiting while my slow computer takes the time to open up... but you get the idea...)
+(I didn't want to leave you waiting while my slow computer takes its time to compile and open up... but you get the idea)

 What you do next is kind of interesting.
 All of the icons that you see above represent the different kinds of tool that you can run on your application.
 (I think of this screen as a collection of apps for your app).
 Hopefully you will understand why I say *on* your application.

-Out of all of the options available, I've only gotten familiar with Activity Monitor, Allocations, Leaks, and Time Profiler.
+Out of all of the available options, I've only gotten familiar with Activity Monitor, Allocations, Leaks, and Time Profiler.
 Oh yes, not only are these tools wonderful but the naming conventions are intuitive and grouped by colour.
 Amazing.

 Activity Monitor and Time Profiler are in blue.
 These blue thingys are used to monitor CPU stuffs.